firstcontributions/first-contributions/additional-material/git_workflow_scenarios/amending-a-commit.md

 There are 2 ways to go about this.
 The first is to have an entirely new commit that contains the change like so:
 ```
-g56123f create file botfile
+g56123f create file bot file
 a2235d updated contributor.md
-a5da0d modified botfile
+a5da0d modified bot file
-b0ca8f added single word to botfile
+b0ca8f added a single word to bot file
 ```
-The second way is to amend the a5da0d commit, add this new word and  push it to Github as one commit.
+The second way is to amend the a5da0d commit, add this new word and push it to GitHub as one commit.
 The second sounds better since it is just a minor change.

 To achieve this, we would do the following:
 *   Modify the file.
-In this case, I will modify the botfile to include the word I omitted previously.
+In this case, I will modify the bot file to include the word I omitted previously.
 *   Next, add the file to the staging area with ```git add <filename>```

-Usually after adding files to the staging area, the next thing we do is git commit -m "our commit message" right?
+Usually, after adding files to the staging area, the next thing we do is git commit -m "our commit message" right?
 But since what we want to achieve here is to amend the previous commit, we would instead run:

 * ```git commit --amend```